talipapa/coconut_campsite/README.md

 CANCELLED
 Payment transaction is CANCELLED (status only available for cash payment method)

+REFUND_PENDING
+Transaction status if there's no response from webhook yet (Attempt to fix bug)

 VOIDED
 Payment transaction for specified charge_id has been voided